zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     `-- ... (more Package Sources)

 This logical organization enables modular software management.
-Instead of dealing with individual packages in isolation, Collections provide a structured approach to grouping and managing related sets of software.
+Instead of dealing with individual packages in isolation, **Collections** provide a structured approach to grouping and managing related sets of software.

-Common Collections in Zeppe-Lin:
+Common **Collections** in Zeppe-Lin:

 - `pkgsrc-core`: Core packages for a minimal system.
 - `pkgsrc-system`: Utilities and system-specific tools.
 - `pkgsrc-xorg`: X Window System and related tools.
 - `pkgsrc-desktop`: Desktop applications.

-These Collections form the foundation of Zeppe-Lin's software ecosystem, allowing users to selectively enable the software they need.
+These **Collections** form the foundation of Zeppe-Lin's software ecosystem, allowing users to selectively enable the software they need.

 #### 5.2.3.
 Repositories: Distributing and Versioning Collections

-Collections are organized into Repositories, hosted on systems like Git.
+**Collections** are organized into **Repositories**, hosted on systems like Git.
 It's important to note that while a repository **can** contain multiple collections, Zeppe-Lin's official repositories adopt a strategy where each repository primarily focuses on a single collection.
 This design choice is driven by the benefits of allowing users to selectively clone only the collections they need.
-Repositories provide:
+**Repositories** provide:

 - **Versioning**: Branches manage package sources for specific Zeppe-Lin releases (e.g., `1.x`, `2.x`), ensuring compatibility.